 Our testing results proved a list view was working effectively for users.
 By this time, I lost my team due to a reduction in workforce and it was up to me to give life to our design explorations and take the concept to the finish line.

-I developed an additional 10+ design concepts and worked with my director and brand system designer to future-proof the design with our new system and typeface.
+I developed an additional 10+ design concepts and worked with my director and brand system designer to future-proof the design.

 Concept validation

-One of the final steps in my process was to bring the final design concept into user-testing to validate theories and design decisions.
+One of the final steps in my process was to bring the final design concept into user-testing to validate theories, design decisions and copywriting choices.
 The goal was to gather final insights and feedback to improve the design before hand-off.

 Key learnings

-• No user had any issues completing a task or comprehending next steps.
+👍 No user had issues completing a task or comprehending next steps.